Treatment and therapy

 ADHD - symptom treatment vs cure

 Some evidence suggests that a cure for ADHD may be possible in some areas.
-Neurofeedback seems to be able to permanently reduce symptoms in some cases or even eliminate them in the most favorable cases (although rarely).
-Similarly, there is tentative evidence that very early medication with methylphenidate, as well as long-term medication, may have measurable curative effects.23
+Neurofeedback seems to be able to permanently reduce symptoms in some cases or even eliminate them in the best case (although rarely).
+Similarly, there is tentative evidence that very early medication with methylphenidate, as well as long-term medication, may have measurable curative effects 23

 Mindfulness-based treatments consistently show improvements in ADHD symptomatology.
 If ADHD is completely incurable, the question is why ADHD declines in 20 to 50% of affected children by adulthood, at least to the point where ADHD is no longer diagnosed.
 Several explanations are conceivable for this, alone or together:

-- Lack of knowledge about symptoms changing in adulthood, so that adult ADHD manifesting differently is no longer recognized
+- Lack of knowledge about symptoms changing in adulthood, so that adult ADHD that manifests differently is no longer recognized

 - Coping strategies are developed more effectively so that symptoms are better masked